bnadji/BAlert/README.md

     /////////
     // Misc
     /////////
-    iconsPath: "",          // path (relative or absolute) for title and button icon image files
+    iconsPath: "",          // path (relative or absolute) for title, content, and button icon image files
     startingZIndex: 1000,   // value set higher than largest z-index the app may use
     timeout: 0,             // alert's time to live in (ms) -- 0 means stay up until exited by user
     DEBUG: 0                // debug level, from 0-15 -- see setDebug() method for details.